pdf-association/pdf-corpora/README.md

 This index references a number of the more significant public corpora (data sets) that may contain both valid and invalid, real and synthetic PDF files, reflecting the realities of processing PDF files 'from the wild'.
 In addition, targeted test suites for specific PDF features or ISO subsets of PDF are also listed.
 It is not intended to be a list of every website where PDFs may be obtained.

 This informative resource is freely provided to all interested PDF developers, end-users and researchers.
 It does not reflect endorsement of any organization, website or corpus.
-If you currate, maintain or identify other corpora that you believe will be useful to the PDF industry and is freely available please contact us.
+If you currate, maintain or identify other corpora that you believe might be useful to the PDF industry and is freely available please contact us.
 Some corpora may require registration in order to access.

 **CAUTION: like any file downloaded from the internet, good computer security and hygenie practices should always be employed as some of these corpora contain files that are malicious!
 Use at your own risk!**